 Birds Hill Park

 Often called the festival of the summer, The Winnipeg Folk Fest attracts tens of thousands every year.
 Bringing together emerging and well-established artists, the Winnipeg Folk Fest is at its core, a celebration of folk music, where you can set up camp for the entire festival (for families or those who prefer a full night’s rest, there are quiet campgrounds available) or just drop by for the day.
 Drum circles and fire dancers are all but common in this 4-day party where you can wander around barefoot, grab a bite to eat from a food truck, visit the famous trading post or catch a show.
-This year’s headliners include The Head and the Heart, The Paper Kites, Lord Huron and Andy Shauf.
+This year’s headliners include City and Colour, The Shins, Feist, Brandi Carlile and Barenaked Ladies.
 Trust us, it’s folkin’ awesome.

 Red River Exhibition 🎡